Medusas71/Grounded-Earth-Holistics/README.md

 Grounded Earth Holistics is an e-commerce site that has been created for customers that would like a holistic experience.
 This experience includes a deeply relaxing session with either Tuning Forks or healing crystals.
 Customers can purchase various products through a secure checkout.

-Some of the content and images have been copied from [Grounded Earth Holistics](https://www.groundedearthholistics.com.au/) with their permission.
+Some of the content and all images have been copied from [Grounded Earth Holistics](https://www.groundedearthholistics.com.au/) with their permission.

 [Back to Table of Contents](#table-of-contents)